Charlie and the Chocolate Factory (film): Music

 Danny Elfman, similar to Tim Burton, had no emotional attachment to 1971's Willy Wonka & the Chocolate Factory.
 According to Elfman, "I had no trouble divorcing myself from those [original] songs.
 I've dealt with that a couple of times.
 You know you're dealing with something that's going to make a lot of people angry, and you just can't think about it."
 Because the Oompa-Loompa musical numbers would require complex choreography and be shot on set, Elfman had to compose those songs before filming began.
 Elfman also composed the songs simultaneously alongside the music from Corpse Bride.
 It was decided at an early stage that Elfman would be providing the vocals for all the Oompa-Loompas, a decision justified by the identical nature of the Oompa-Loompas, with pitch changes and modulations to represent different singers.
-Charlie and the Chocolate Factory marks the first time since 1993's The Nightmare Before Christmas that Elfman contributed to a film score using written songs and his vocals.
+Charlie and the Chocolate Factory marks the first time since The Nightmare Before Christmas (1993) that Elfman contributed to a film score using written songs and his vocals.

 The first song composed was "Augustus Gloop", being done as a Bollywood spectacle per Deep Roy's suggestion.
 Elfman recounted, "my original approach was to find a style of music and apply that to all the songs.
 Tim was like, 'No, no, no, no, no... we're going to completely mix it up!'
 I said, 'Great, let's go.'"
 Per Burton's suggestion, the Oompa-Loompa songs would each reflect a different style of music: "Violet Beauregarde" is 1970s funk, "Veruca Salt" is 1960s bubblegum and psychedelic pop, and "Mike Teavee" is a tribute to late-1970s hard rock, particularly Queen, and early 1980s hair bands.
-All four songs utilize lyrics direct from Roald Dahl's book; as such, the lyrics are credited to Dahl.
+All four songs utilize lyrics directly from Roald Dahl's book; as such, the lyrics are credited to Dahl.
 Rather than using the book's songs in their entirety, Elfman selected specific verses, as he believed using them unabridged would have made each song ten minutes long.
 "Violet Beauregarde" was the only song that required a partial rewrite, as the song in the book was about a girl who chewed gum rather than Violet Beauregarde herself.
 The only other song to require vocal performances was "Wonka's Welcome Song", which was written in collaboration with the film's screenwriter John August.